 Thinking of making a pit stop on the road to Lake Tahoe?

-Nevada City, Nevada: Farm-to-Table Food, Brewpubs + Street Fairs
+Nevada City, California: A Historic Stay, Farm-to-Table Food + Street Fairs

 Apple Hill, California: Plentiful Produce + Photo Ops

-Genoa, Nevada: History, Western Stores + the State's Oldest Bar
+Genoa, Nevada: Western Stores + The State's Oldest Bar

 David Walley's Hot Springs Resort.